Abdul Khaliq (athlete): 1955

 In 1955, Abdul Khaliq took part in the World Military Games held in Athens, Greece.

 1956

 Indo-Pak Meet at Delhi

 At the first Indo-Pak Athletics meet in Delhi in 1956, Abdul Khaliq set new Asian records in both the 100 and 200-meter events.

 Abdul Khaliq won the 100-meter dash by defeating Indian athlete V.K.
 Rai, winning the gold medal with a time of 10.4 seconds.
 He also won the 200-meter race by defeating Lavy Pinto of India and set a new record by clocking in 21.4 seconds.

 World Military Games at Berlin

 At the 1956 World Military Games in Berlin, Abdul Khaliq won three bronze medals.
 He finished third in the final of the 100 meters with a time of 10.4 seconds, matching his Delhi time.
-His other two bronze medals came in the 200 m inidividual, and 4x100 meter relays.
+His other two bronze medals came in the 200 m individual, and 4x100 meter relays.